Hot Topic: Effects of Climate Variability on Fisheries

 Activity Overview and Teaching Materials

-In Part A, students learn about the El Niño phenomenon and examine California squid landing data to explore how this species has historically responded to El Niño events.
-They read passages from NASA about ocean and weather conditions during a normal year and during an El Niño year.
+In Part A, students learn about the El Niño phenomenon and examine California market squid landing data to explore how this species has historically responded to El Niño events.
+They read passages from NASA about ocean and weather conditions during a normal year and an El Niño event.
+They will also consider whether La Niña events could influence squid populations.

 In Part C, students consider long-term effects of rising ocean temperatures on fish habitats, migration patterns, and the entire marine food chain.
-Students read the World Wildlife Fund report Are we putting our fish in hot water?
-(Acrobat (PDF) 1MB Nov20 07) to learn about the potential long-term effects of global warming on the world's fisheries.
-They then look at a specific example of how rising ocean temperatures have impacted the Alaska sockeye salmon.
+Students read the 2018 World Wildlife Fund fact sheet Climate Change: Ocean and Fisheries (Acrobat (PDF) 2.4MB Aug10 20) to learn about the potential long-term effects of climate change on the world's fisheries.
+They then look at how rising ocean temperatures have impacted two species.
+On the east coast, the red hake, and on the west coast, the Alaska pollock.

 Teaching Notes and Tips